gregorriegler/gregorriegler.github.io/_posts/2025-07-12-augmented-coding-pattern-language.md

 **Pattern:** *Refine the refined.*
 The LLM typically wants to perform too many changes and do too many things at once.
 It also tends to plan this way — no wonder, given the world it was trained on.
 To achieve better results, break big steps into smaller, clearer ones.
 And when you've done that, take the smallest step and let the agent break it down even further.
 Always start with the tiniest one, and solve one problem at a time.
 Vertical slicing and TDD ZOMBIES have proven effective.

-### ✅ Test First**
+### ✅ Test First
 **Pattern:** *Start with the end in mind.*
 No production code without a failing test.
 This is now more obvious than ever.
 The agent needs all the feedback it can get.
 Make sure it doesn't break things, and keep the code running all the time.

-### 🧾 Hypothesize**
+### 🧾 Hypothesize
 **Pattern:** *Have the agent state what it expects to happen.*
 The Agent is often wrong about a code change.
 When that happens, it will attempt to recover from the situation, taking several tries.
 These will inevitably contaminate the context.
 It may even lead to the agent giving up and making things worse by leaving unintended changes — often stating that it indeed solved the problem.
 I found it helpful to have the agent express its expectations about a code change first, before it runs the code.
 For example, before it runs a failing test, it can express what it expects to happen.
 This reinforces the actual intent in the context.

-### 🚧 Constraints**
+### 🚧 Constraints
 **Pattern:** *Keep it on a short leash.*
 The best way to help the agent avoid mistakes is to constrain what it can do.
 Instead of changing code freely, we can give it access to refactoring tools.
 We can lock it out of certain files or commands.
 Constraints are more than just rules — they shape what the agent can do or not do in its environment, enabling better and more reliable performance.

-### 🪄 AgentEx**
+### 🪄 AgentEx
 **Pattern:** *Improve the Agent Experience.*
 AgentEx refers to anything we can do to help it perform better.
 This can include guardrails, avoiding context contamination, filtering needless script output, or providing easy-to-use tooling.

-### 🖥️ CLI First**
+### 🖥️ CLI First
 **Pattern:** *The agent thrives on the CLI.*
 Agent tooling should be CLI-first.
 MCP is nice, but it is also quite verbose and heavyweight.
 The LLM’s native medium is chat — text in, text out.
 This is exactly what the CLI was made for.
 On top of that, it offers many small, composable Unix-style tools.
 Agents thrive on the command line — give them tools there.

 ## Conclusion
 I see a lot of agile in the things that work well for me.
 Things like inspect and adapt, continuous improvement, small steps, iterate, TDD.
-The llm is trained on and born into a waterfall world.
+The LLM is trained on and born into a waterfall world.
 When I look at the tooling people develop around it, and the things people do with it, I often see waterfall, too.
 And I see a lot of legacy code going to emerge.